 This cross-legged chair allows you to adjust its height for up to four inches, which allows you to sit in any position without placing many risks on your body.
 However, one of the best things about this model is its modern design made from wood, brown cotton, and plastic.

 According to the chair’s manufacturers, this chair is great for kneeling, squatting, and cross-legged sitting.

-If you don’t mind not having armrests while working, the OMF model may be a great office chair you can sit cross-legged in.
+If you don’t mind not having armrests while working, the OMF model may be a great chair to sit cross-legged.
 This is an executive swivel chair that features a SofThread leather seating surface, providing style and comfort.

 Additionally, it comes with adjustable seat height and back, allowing for better positioning of your body while working.
 Keep in mind this is a simple chair, but it’s affordable and comes with most of the ergonomic features you need for seating.

-Here is another office chair you can sit cross-legged in.
+Here is another chair to sit cross-legged.
 This office chair has an interesting design that may be attractive for you.
 In essence, it features polyester lined materials that provide a smooth and pleasant feel to your skin.
 Thanks to its 28.4-inch-wide seat, you can sit cross-legged without any problems if you do it for short periods.

-Other than that, this chair has a premium design and feel which can be an excellent touch to your office.
+Other than that, this office chairs for sitting cross legged has a premium design and feel which can be an excellent touch to your office.

 The Sadie Swivel Chair is another affordable office chair you may get if you’re looking for a comfortable option for your cross-legged sitting; its strongest area is its breathable backrest, which allows for more comfort for sitting for long periods.

 It’s important to note that the chair isn’t too heavy, meaning it may not be such a good idea to lay back on it while working.
 If you’re planning on sitting cross-legged and upright, this chair can be an excellent choice for you.
 Otherwise, you may want to look at other options.